iotitan/EmulatorBox/README.md

   - The host software that executes commands issued by the ```Console Pad``` app.
   - This should be set to start when Windows starts.
   - **All actions performed by this software assume the directory structure listed above.**
-- ```./EmulationStation_theme/```
-  - A thin version of the stock "simple" theme that ships with Emulation Station (only includes the emulators that are actually used).
 - ```./RunProgramSilent/```
   - A wrapper program that tries to execute programs without showing a main window.
   - This is mainly for polish as it looks better when a emulator starts without numerous windows